Kooven47/COP4520-Assignment2/README.md

 ## Proof of Correctness, Efficiency, and Experimental Evaluation
 My approach:
-Create N (in my case, N = 100) threads, with each thread representing a guest.
+Create N threads, with each thread representing a guest.
 We will keep randomly choosing guests to enter the labyrinth.
 The first guest chosen will be assigned as the manager.
 Their responsibility will be to keep the counter in their head of how many guests have eaten the cupcake.
 Every guest's responsibility (including the manager) will be to remember if they have eaten a cupcake before, and if not, eat it when they get picked if one is available.
 When the manager is picked, if the cupcake is not available, they will update their counter (as this means someone who has not eaten the cupcake before, has) and replace the cupcake for the next unique quest to eat.
 Once the manager has updated their count to reach N, the program ends.

 For RNG, I used the Mersenne Twister algorithm due to [being faster, not compiler dependent, and less prone to bias compared to rand()](https://codeforces.com/blog/entry/61587?locale=en).